 Don’t put off doing safety maintenance on your car.
 Regularly check your brakes are working and your tyres are inflated to the right pressure.

 Drive at a speed appropriate to the road conditions as well as the speed limit.
 The speed limit may be 60 on a country road, but on a rainy day the roads may be slippery and it isn’t safe to do top speed.

 Look both ways more than once when pulling out of a road junction.
-This is a common types of car accident as it is easy to miss a vehicle hidden behind your windscreen frame the first time you check.
+Incidents occuring when a vehicle is negotiating a road junction are very common as it is easy to miss a vehicle hidden behind your windscreen frame the first time you check.

 Get an advanced driving qualification.
 The more you know about driving, the better you can control your car in a dangerous road situation.
 We recommend www.iam.org.uk and www.passplus.org.uk

 Don’t try to do anything else except concentrate on the road whilst driving.
-Eating, drinking and talking on the phone just serve as distractions.
+Eating, drinking, texting and playing computer games are not safe.
 A dangerous situation on the road can happen in seconds, and if you are concentrating then you may avoid what otherwise could result in injury and an expensive car accident.

 90% of motor accidents are caused by driver error.
 We believe that if you bear some of this advice in mind when you are on the roads, you can lessen the likelihood of being involved in a car accident.

 *Where replacement vehicle costs can be recovered from the insurance company of the person who caused the accident.

 Where this person is untraceable or uninsured, or where there is a dispute over liability, a replacement vehicle cannot